KAR Auction Services (KAR) Q3 2017 Results - Earnings Call Transcript

 Chris Bottiglieri - Wolfe Research LLC

 Hi.
-Thanks for taking my questions.
+Thanks for taking my question.
 I had a question.
 Just wanted to think through kind of IAA volumes.
 I get the sense that accident rates are probably trending down slightly to up slightly.
 Looks like the total loss rate change is probably contributing mid-single digit to high-single digit.
 So maybe you could just help explain kind of what's bridging the gap between the two?
 Because it looks like both of your peers are kind of driving collectively double-digit growth?
 Are you doing more in non-insurance?
 Are there just more maybe non-insured vehicles that you're doing that are – I'm just trying to think of what the drivers are?

 James P. Hallett - KAR Auction Services, Inc.

 So I don't think, it's necessarily growing the non-insurance business.
-As we take a look at the drivers of that business it's really the accident rate going up.
+I think it's as we take a look at the drivers of that business, it's really the accident rate going up.
 And then as you think about proceeds, all the drivers of proceeds, the things that we think about, we think about the international buyer base, we think about commodity prices, steel prices, we think about world currencies compared to the U.S. currency, we think about replacement parts and the cost of repairs, all those things are very much tailwinds for IAA as we look at that business right now.

 Eric M. Loughmiller - KAR Auction Services, Inc.

-And, Chris, miles driven is increasing, even though you've made a statement that frequency is declining in auto accidents...
+And, Chris, miles driven is increasing, even though you made a statement that frequency is declining in auto accidents...

 Chris Bottiglieri - Wolfe Research LLC